artsy/artsy.github.io/source/_posts/2012-06-23-restful-api-caching-cookbook.markdown

 end
 ```

 This kind of dynamic data cannot have a well-defined expiration time.
 The counter may be incremented at any time via another API call or process. therefore, we must tell the client not to cache it.

-This is accomplished using the following Rack Middleware, executed after any API call.
+TODO: replace with garner - In pure Grape, this is accomplished using the following Rack middleware, executed after any API call.

 ``` ruby
 class ApiCacheBuster < Grape::Middleware::Base